Hydraulic platform lift accidents can be dangerous — and even fatal.

-Although platform lifts may not be the most-often used item on the job site, it’s just as important to keep up with lift maintenance as with any other equipment.
+Although platform lifts may not be the most-often used item on the job site, it’s important to keep up with lift maintenance.
 In fact, since lifts are usually used less often, problems are more likely to go unnoticed until they become dangerous.

 These five tips will ensure that your lift is working as it should be.
 Read on to find out what you need to know to prevent lift accidents and save money on maintenance and repairs.

 You’ll need to check the different components of the machine regularly in order to make sure everything is as it should be.
 A good place to start is by checking the lift itself.

 Make sure the controls are all working correctly, including the emergency controls.
 Check that the hydraulic system, as well as the electrical, pneumatic, and air systems are working properly.